Children with autism spectrum disorder and those with developmental delays tend to experience challenges with joint attention.

 You find more joy when you share your experiences with another person.
 The same applies to kids as they experience the sights and sounds of their immediate environment.
 A child, for example, may respond to a sound by gazing at the source and then looking at you with a smile.

-You can also initiate joint attention by pointing at a particular object and looking at the toddler.
+You can also initiate joint engagement by pointing at a particular object and looking at the toddler.
 The child will consequently realize that grownups wish to share attention with them.
 Such interactions emphasize the back-and-forth activity needed for communication skills.

 Kids must repeatedly interact with you first before they can listen to what you're saying.
 With time, through consistent listening and responding to your words, they connect meaning to your words and thus grasp what you're saying.